-Besides awarding cost-containment points under this criterion, Minnesota Housing will also evaluate "costreasonableness" of tax credits proposals (even those that do not receive points under this criterion) using Minnesota Housing's predictive cost model.
-The model is a regression analysis that predicts TDCs per unit using data from developments that Minnesota Housing has financed in the past (adjusted for inflation) and industrywide data on construction costs.
+Besides awarding cost-containment points under this criterion, Minnesota Housing will also evaluate "costreasonableness" of tax credits proposals (even those that do not receive points under this criterion) using the Agency's predictive cost model.
+The model is a regression analysis that predicts TDCs per unit using data from developments that the Agency has financed in the past (adjusted for inflation) and industry-wide data on construction costs.
 The model measures the individual effect that a set of explanatory variables (which includes building type, building characteristics, unit characteristics, type of work carried out, project size, project location, population served, financing, etc.) have on costs.
 During the process of evaluating projects for funding, Minnesota Housing compares the proposed TDC per unit for each project with its predicted TDC per unit from the model.
-Minnesota Housing combines the model's results with the professional assessment of the Agency's architects and underwriters to asses s cost reasonableness overall.
-The purpose of the costreasonableness testing (on top of the cost-containment scoring) is to ensure that all developments financed by Minnesota Housing have reasonable costs, even those that do not receive points under the cost-containment criterion.
+The Agency combines the model's results with the professional assessment of the Agency's architects and underwriters to assess cost reasonableness overall.
+The purpose of the cost-reasonableness testing (on top of the cost-containment scoring) is to ensure that all developments financed by Minnesota Housing have reasonable costs, even those that do not receive points under the cost-containment criterion.